CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 TypeError: Cannot read property 'then' of undefined
 ```

-DON"T GET THIS IN REACT: But we also get a test failure after a few seconds:

-> CypressError: Timed out retrying: cy.wait() timed out waiting 5000ms for the 1st request to the route: 'addRestaurant'.
-No request ever occurred.

 We still aren't making the HTTP request that kicked off this whole sequence.
 Fixing this will move us forward better, so let's actually make the HTTP request in the API:

 ```diff